ech2/pebble-time-sense/README.md

 At first startup, Time Sense tries to schedule itself to wake up at the time of next interval.
-If another event has been scheduled on the same minute, the app will continuously attempt to reschedule the wake up one minute later until it finally succeed (number of attempts isn’t limited at the moment).
-If the app is executed by a wake up, it first vibrates and then schedules the next wake up.
+If another event has been scheduled on the same minute, the app will continuously attempt to reschedule the wake up one minute later until it finally succeed (the number of attempts isn’t limited).
+If the app was executed by a wake up, it first vibrates, and then schedules the next wake up.

 This mechanism creates an illusion that the app is executing in background, and allows to overcome some limitations of the Pebble API.
 It can be disrupted by